 Failure to provide a breath sample, refusing to take a required drug test, or engaging in any other conduct that obstructs the testing process will be considered willful disobedience.
 Any violation of the federal requirements, including but not limited to testing positive, may be the basis for adverse action up to and including dismissal.
 [Bargaining Unit Contract, Bargaining Unit 12, International Union of Operating Engineers (Bargaining Unit Contracts)]

-- 1. Once the employee has been notified by the Supervisor that they have been selected for testing, they must be available for testing immediately. - An employee must notify their Supervisor when convicted of violating a State or local law, in any type of vehicle, relating to motor vehicle traffic control (other than parking violations) within one day after the date they are convicted.
+- 1. Once the employee has been notified by the Supervisor that they have been selected for testing, they must be available for testing immediately. - 2.
+An employee must notify their Supervisor when convicted of violating a State or local law, in any type of vehicle, relating to motor vehicle traffic control (other than parking violations) within one day after the date they are convicted.
 (49 CFR 383.31) - 3.
 When the employee's CDL has been suspended, revoked, restricted, or affected by any other action that would limit or restrict his or her ability to drive a commercial vehicle, the employee shall report such loss to their Supervisor on their first day of work after notification of losing the license.
-(49 CFR 383.33)
+(49 CFR 383.33) - 4.
+An employee must notify their Supervisor in writing of violations of the alcohol and controlled substances prohibitions under 49 CFR Part 40 which occur outside of employment of the Department.
+The notification must be made before the end of the business day following the day the employee received notice of the violation, or prior to performing any safety-sensitive function, whichever comes first.
+(49 CFR 382.415)

-An employee who uses prescription medications or over-the-counter medications, which may cause them to be unable to perform regularly assigned duties safely, must report to their Supervisor.
+An employee who uses prescription medications or over-the-counter medications, which may cause them to be unable to perform regularly assigned duties safely, must report it to their Supervisor.
 In such instances, the State may reassign the employee to non-safety sensitive duties until they are able to fully perform their normal safety-sensitive duties.